GregHowe/Migration-Legacy-To-RestApi/README.md

 ---

 ## 📌 About this Portfolio
-The client requested a portfolio instead of a coding assessment.
 This repository demonstrates my ability to design and deliver **modern, scalable applications** using:

 - **Backend:** .NET 8 (C#), Entity Framework Core, PostgreSQL